 JSON ↔ CSV Converter

-Convert CSV, TSV, and JSON locally with side-by-side sync, delimiter detection, header mapping, duplicate header handling, and copy/download output.
+Convert CSV, TSV, and JSON locally with file import, JSON Lines, 2D arrays, nested object flattening, delimiter detection, and copy/download output.

 Delimiter